CAEP Accountability Measures - Advanced Level

 Measure 4: Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared

 The Follow-Up Survey provides an important source of data regarding employment in teaching positions.
-A follow-up survey was electronically distributed to the 10 graduates.
+Employment follow-up data collected across three consecutive cycles (2022–2025) consistently demonstrate that the EPP completers are successfully hired in positions aligned with their certification preparation.
+A follow-up survey was electronically distributed to the thirteen graduates.
 The aim was to track employment statuses 12 months post-graduation.
-Ten graduates completed the Follow-up Survey for Graduates for a 100% response rate.
+Eight graduates completed the Follow-up Survey for Graduates for a 62% response rate.

 Employed in the education field:

-89% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were employed in their education field.
+100% of the Grambling State University College of Education Curriculum and Instruction Department Completers that responded indicated that they were employed in their educational field.

 Employment Status: